Wi-Fi 6: ficha técnica

 The industry expects an early release of the 802.11be (Wi-Fi 7) amendment in early 202418, with a finalized amendment coming in 2025, holding to the six-year cycle.
 Wi-Fi 7 is expected to build upon the features that came with Wi-Fi 6 and include the spectrum in Wi-Fi 6E, allowing for a unified standard that will include the three unlicensed bands: 2,4; 5; and 6 GHz.
 Wi-Fi 7 will also be known as “Extremely High Throughput,” and the reasoning will become evident soon.

-While the modulation scheme won’t change like we saw from Wi-Fi 5 to Wi-Fi 6, additional features19 are expected to make it to the final amendment20:
+While the modulation scheme won’t change like we saw from Wi-Fi 5 to Wi-Fi 6, additional features19 are expected to make it to the final amendment:

 While these aren’t guaranteed to make the final draft—and others could be added later—some of these features explain the “Extremely High Throughput” designation that Wi-Fi 7 is getting.
 Consider using 4096-QAM on a channel width of 320 MHz, and speeds are expected to cross the 45 Gbps range—about four times the speed of Wi-Fi 6.